| Competition

 body that speaks with authority on behalf of enterprises from all

+sectors in every part of the world.
 1.3 ICC continues to support the work of the WTO Working Group

 and appreciates the opportunity to contribute.
 ICC's intention is